Sabrina & Nick React To That Big CAOS Sex Scene

 Advertisement

-Both Shipka and Leatherwood recognize the delicate gravity of the experience for their characters — but still there’s also something Leatherwood can’t help but laugh about.
+Both Shipka and Leatherwood recognise the delicate gravity of the experience for their characters — but still there’s also something Leatherwood can’t help but laugh about.

 “Can I say something about this scene?
 Alright.
 Alright,” Leatherwood began, taking a breath.
 “It’s edited together with ‘Total Eclipse of the Heart,’ which, [my co-stars], just nailed.
 They crush it.”
 In “Machina,” Nick and Sabrina’s steamy moment is intercut with glimpses of the Fright Club bandmates performing the Bonnie Tyler classic.
 Sabrina is the lead singer in the musical portion and a pleased collaborator in the sexy section.